cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 A connectivity is an adapter to exchange data with a partner.
 This partner use often a "standard".
 This standard [OTA](http://opentravel.org/#sthash.4w8LbhfH.dpbs) try to unify the communication between two partner.
 The bad news is : everything in OTA is optional.

-> 70% of our partner try to use OTA standard and others use their own standard
+> 70% of our partner try to use OTA standard and others use their own protocol

 What's the problem ?

-> The protocol is verbose (Hard to see with an editor the key data, due to semantic issue, interval scope, ...)
+> The protocol is verbose (really hard to see with the key data in an editor, due to semantic issue, interval scope, ...)

 > Every partner has his own set of required and optional data.